-Novice Low Learners can communicate in single words and in phrases that they have practiced and memorized.
+Novice Low Learners can communicate in single words and in phrases that they have practiced and memorized, state the names of familiar people, places, and objects depicted visually using words or memorized phrases.

 Novice Low learners can copy familiar Latin or Greek letters, words, or phrases.